CreatorDev/DeviceServer/README.md

 # LWM2M device management server
 ----

-The device server is a LWM2M management server designed to be implemented alongside third party cloud services to integrate M2M capability into an IoT application.
-The device server exposes two secure interfaces; REST API/HTTPs and LWM2M/CoAP, and implements DTLS.
+The Creator device server is a LWM2M management server designed to be implemented alongside third party cloud services to integrate M2M capability into an IoT application.
+The device server exposes two secure interfaces; REST API/HTTPs and LWM2M/CoAP, and implements DTLS and provides the application interface portion of the Creator IoT framework.
+A top level view of the Creator IoT framework is available on our [docs site](https://docs.creatordev.io/deviceserver/guides/iot-framework/).

 ![](doc/images/Awa_LWM2M_device_server_positioning_150dpi.png)